dxc-technology/com.servicemesh.agility.adapters.core.aws/README.md

 ### Build/Eclipse Configuration
 core.aws is compatible with Java 8 and ant 1.9.3.

-core.aws is dependent on the [agility-platform-sdk project](https://github.com/csc/agility-platform-sdk).
-The core.aws ant build file requires that agility-platform-sdk be built first.
+core.aws is dependent on the [csc-agility-platform-sdk project](https://github.com/csc/csc-agility-platform-sdk).
+The core.aws ant build file requires that csc-agility-platform-sdk be built first.

 If you want to edit core.aws using Eclipse you'll need to define Eclipse build path variables:
-* IVY-LIB: Contains the path to the *ivy-lib* directory under agility-platform-sdk
+* IVY-LIB: Contains the path to the *ivy-lib* directory under csc-agility-platform-sdk
-* COMMON-LIB: Contains the path to the *lib* directory under agility-platform-sdk
+* COMMON-LIB: Contains the path to the *lib* directory under csc-agility-platform-sdk
-* DIST: Contains the path to the *dist* directory under agility-platform-sdk
+* DIST: Contains the path to the *dist* directory under csc-agility-platform-sdk

 ### Reference Implementations
 Examples of utilizing the core.aws bundle with various AWS APIs are provided with the unit tests: